schuttelaar/reflex-modernized/README.md

 ### Use with npm

-If you're familiar with npm you can use `npm install reflex-grid` to have a look around, or add it as a dependency to your node project.
+If you're familiar with npm you can use `npm install reflex-modernized` to have a look around, or add it as a dependency to your node project.

 ## Version 2 information